privacybydesign/irma-frontend-packages/plugins/irma-client/README.md

 ### session

-The `session` option is the only required one.
 The `session` options contains three property structs corresponding to the three phases session handling has:
  - `start` dealing with fetching session information from a remote server;
  - `mapping` dealing with parsing the needed information out of the fetched session information;